Martial Arts Headband

 - First live-action Teenage Mutant Ninja Turtles movie: "You wear his symbol on your brow."

 - As mentioned in the main body of this article, Daniel-san of The Karate Kid, who was probably the first to introduce this concept to Western pop culture.

-- Buckaroo Banzai: Buckaroo ties one (with a "rising sun" design) around his head before making his speed run in the jet car at the beginning of the movie.
+- The Adventures of Buckaroo Banzai Across the 8th Dimension: Buckaroo ties one (with a "rising sun" design) around his head before making his speed run in the jet car at the beginning of the movie.